 The Australian Government has supported the repatriation of ancestors from overseas for over 30 years.
-To date, more than 1650 ancestors have been returned to Australia from collecting institutions and private holders in the United Kingdom, United States of America, Czech Republic, Germany, Sweden, Netherlands, Austria, Ireland and Canada.
+To date, more than 1730 ancestors have been returned to Australia from collecting institutions and private holders in Austria, Canada, Czech Republic, Germany, Ireland, Netherlands, New Zealand, Sweden, the United Kingdom, and the United States of America.